malkaviano/cashback/README.md

 # cashback
 Cashback API - Dev Test.

-This is a programming test, do not copy use it for learning only.
+This is a programming test, do not copy, use it for learning only.
+Ofc you can do whatever you want, it's just a TIP.

 Deploy:
 - Copy Dockerfile, docker-compose.yml and DockerMigrations outside the project folder (global.json conflict)